kormax/apple-enhanced-contactless-polling/README.md

     [Header]  [Version]   [TCI]   [CRC-A]
   ```

-  Note that for frame to work 8-bit byte setting should be set in case of NFC-A.
+Note that for examples to work 8-bit byte setting should be set in case of NFC-A.